yusuke0913/Documentation/source/includes/_integrations.md

 This endpoint creates a webhooks.

-Note; this endpoints supports both JSON and multipart/form-data encoded requests, to facilitate uploading a logo file.
+This endpoints supports both JSON and multipart/form-data encoded requests, to facilitate uploading a logo file.

+Only examples with JSON-encoded payload and base64-encoded images are provided, though.

 ### HTTP Request